Donaldnaz/AI-Project-ReadMe/README.md

-# AI_Project_ReadMe
+# AI Project ReadMe
 This repository highlights my hands-on projects in AI and Machine Learning, showcasing how I build intelligent systems that bridge Cloud and AI.
-Each project demonstrates real-world problem solving — from data ingestion and model training to deployment and inference — using Cloud Platforms..
+Each project demonstrates real-world problem solving — from data ingestion and model training to deployment and inference — using Cloud Platforms.